kehummel/datafun-06-eda/README.md

 # Choose Data Set

 I chose a data set called Student Performance in Exams.
 It has data on students' gender, race/ethnicity, parent level of education, free-lunch eligibility, test preparation, math score, reading score, and writing score.

+It can be downloaded using the following link: https://www.kaggle.com/datasets/spscientist/students-performance-in-exams